 Kathryn Shuman is a versatile soprano, and composer based in Los Angeles.
 As an avid explorer of vocal sounds and vibrations, she is continually finding ways of implementing found techniques in her music performance— anywhere from baroque classical, opera, experimental, contemporary, and improvisatory music.
 She has performed with opera companies including LA’s leading avant-garde opera company, The Industry.
 Most recently, she has performed at the Ojai Musical Festival for a West-Coast Premier of John Luther Adams' Sila: Breath of Life, LA Philharmonic's Green Umbrella Series at Walt Disney Concert Hall, and REDCAT as a part of the "Hotel Theory" event.
 Shuman’s improvisatory and vocal-driven original music has been commissioned and premiered by the Contemporary Choral Collective of LA (C3LA), and has been performed at venues including the Troubadour, Automata, Art Share LA, Character Projects, the Rockwood Music Hall (NYC).

 As someone who craves discussion about ecological issues, Kathryn has created a set of music to bring awareness to particular environmental issues relating to endangered migratory species.
-This summer she will be embarking on an American East-Coast tour of this music via bicycle.
+In July she be went on an American East-Coast tour of this music via bicycle.

 Kathryn earned an MFA degree in Voice Performance at California Institute of the Arts May 2016, and a BM degree in Voice at Bob Cole Conservatory of Music at CSULB in 2014.

 Shuman is on the voice faculty at Pasadena City College.
 She aims to inspire each of her students to find passion and enjoyment in music, while honing technical skills and learning how the voice actually works physiologically.
 She hopes for all of her students to create positive relationships with musical expression, and to find ways students can teach themselves to listen to their bodies to see when things feel free and healthy.
-Kathryn is experienced in performing and teaching a wide variety of genres, techniques and styles including, opera, experimental, contemporary, improvisatory, sacred harp, and North Indian classical singing.
+Kathryn is experienced in performing and teaching a wide variety of genres, techniques and styles including, opera, experimental, contemporary, jazz, improvisatory, sacred harp, and North Indian classical singing.